gregschmit/rxg-tools/curls/README.md

 ## Initial Setup

-Use `cp` to copy `_init_example` to `_init` and edit the variables inside to match the rXg you want to connect to.
+Use `cp` to copy `_init_example.sh` to `_init.sh` and edit the variables inside to match the rXg you want to connect to.

-The other scripts are designed to automatically import the environment defined in `_init`.
+The other scripts are designed to automatically import the environment defined in `_init.sh`.

 ## Usage